alexhatz05/j2ee-examples/README.md

 # j2ee-examples
-A repository containing examples that show the usage of various J2EE components.
+A repository containing showcase projects that show the usage of various J2EE components.